Skip to content

 2022 Porsche 911 GT3 can be chosen with a six-speed manual sports transmission, which offers a purist, more involved driving experience.
 With a short gear lever and short-travel shift action, the driving pleasure is maximised.
 When changing down, the auto-blip function can be optionally used to assist synchronisation of the gear wheels.
 This counteracts overbraking of the rear wheels, stabilises handling and reduces wear.

-…Or Seven-Speed PDK
+…or Seven-Speed PDK

 In addition to the manual, the GT3 is also available with the seven-speed PDK transmission.
 It permits gear changes in milliseconds without any interruption in drive to the rear wheels for optimum acceleration.
 As an alternative to the practical shift paddles behind the sports steering wheel, it also has a separate gate for manual gear changing.
 Like in motorsport, it is pulled to shift up and pushed to shift down.